joegallo/robert-bruce/README.md

                 ;; default is Exception
                 :catch [java.io.IOException java.sql.SQLException]

-                ;; if you would like a function to be called on ;; each failure (for instance, logging each failed ;; attempt), you can specify an error-hook.
-                ;; The error that occurred is passed into the ;; error-hook function as an argument.
-                ;; The error-hook method can also force a ;; short-circuit failure by returning false, or ;; force an additional retry by returning true.
+                ;; if you would like a function to be called on each ;; failure (for instance, logging each failed ;; attempt), you can specify an error-hook.
+The error ;; that occurred (an exception or a return value that ;; the :return? predicate classified as indicating ;; failure) is passed into the error-hook function as ;; an argument.
+The error-hook function can also force ;; a short-circuit failure by returning false, or ;; force an additional retry by returning true.

                 :error-hook (fn [e] (println "I got an error:" e))}
                #(some-fn arg1 arg2))

+;; When retries are exhausted, try-try-again will either:
+;; - throw the last exception caught if the last try generated an ;;   exception, or
+;; - return the last return value that the :return? predicate ;;   classified as indicating falure.

 ;; In addition, four dynamic variables are bound in both the ;; passed in and error-hook functions: